howonlee/mertonon/docs/disclaimers.md

 ## Disclaimers

-Mertonon is pre-alpha software.
+Mertonon is postprealpha software.
 There are material known and unknown issues.
 Vast numbers of essential features are missing.
 Development is in an ongoing state.

 Things Mertonon cannot (yet) do: